-I joined the company in 2014 as a Threat Research Scientist at Facebook.
-I joined the team in 2014, after obtaining my PhD from Carnegie Mellon University.
-Since then, I has been working on providing a better understanding of the threat ecosystem targeting Facebook users.
-This understanding involves building and refining signals of compromise, as well as evaluating Facebook's user remediation systems.
-I investigate threats targeting our platform and our users, in an effort to understand the underlying mechanics and economics of the illicit activities.
+I joined the company in 2014 as a Threat Research Scientist working on providing a better understanding of the threat ecosystem targeting Facebook users.
+This understanding involved building and refining signals of compromise, as well as evaluating Facebook's user remediation systems.
+I worked on investigating threats targeting our platform and our users, in an effort to understand the underlying mechanics and economics of the illicit activities.

 In August 2014 I received a PhD in Engineering and Public Policy (EPP) from Carnegie Mellon University.
 I worked on empirical measurements and economic modeling of online crime, towards understanding and structuring effective countermeasures.
 The title of my PhD thesis is Structuring Disincentives for Online Criminals.
 In this effort I was fortunate to be advised by Nicolas Christin and funded by CyLab.

 - N. Leontiadis, and A. Hutchings.
 Scripting the crime commission process in the illicit online prescription drug trade.
 Journal of Cybersecurity, 2015. [paper]